-- 1. To receive and consider the Company's audited accounts for the year ended 31 December 2021 and the Directors' of the Company (the "Director(s)") and auditors' reports thereon. - 2.
+- 1. To receive and consider the Company's audited accounts for the year ended 31 December 2022 and the Directors' of the Company (the "Director(s)") and auditors' reports thereon. - 2.
 To consider and approve the remuneration report as detailed in the Company's annual report and accounts. - 3.
 To re-appoint Crowe UK LLP as auditor of the Company (the "Auditor") to hold office until the conclusion of the next general meeting at which accounts are laid and to authorise the Directors to fix the Auditor's remuneration. - 4.
-To re-elect Richard Hullihen as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers himself for re-election.
+To re-elect Marcella Ruddy as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers herself for re-election. - 5.
+To re-elect Juergen Laucht as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers himself for re-election.